Lisa Betel, Program Assistant | E-mail

 Wendy Porch, Disability and Education Specialist | E-mail

 Before joining CWGHR in January 2011, Wendy was a Research Fellow in the Accessibility in Educational Media group at the Institute of Educational Technology, Open University UK.
 Prior to this, Wendy was a Research & Development project coordinator at the Adaptive Technology Resource Centre at the University of Toronto.
 Wendy has also worked at ARCH Legal Aid Clinic and InfoAbility, an information and referral service for vulnerable adults in Ontario.
 Wendy was also a community facilitator for the Building Bridges Project.
 Wendy has an M. Ed in Counselling Psychology from the Ontario Institute for Studies in Education at the University of Toronto.

-Stephen joined CWGHR on a part-time basis in September 2013 as a Program Consultant and transitioned into the Acting Executive Director role in December 2013.
+Stephen joined CWGHR on a part-time basis in September 2013 as a Program Consultant and acted as Executive Director from December 2013 until February 2015.
 He has been involved with CWGHR since its inception, having attended the organization’s founding meeting in Quebec City in 1998.
 He served on the CWGHR Board of Directors for 10 years, the last 3 of which he filled the role of Co-Chair.
 Stephen is a Registered Nurse with a Master of Science in Nursing Science from the University of Toronto.
 Over a 30 year career he has worked across the healthcare continuum in the hospital and community sectors, the last 8 years of which he was Vice President Programs and Chief Nurse Executive at Bridgepoint Health in Toronto.
 He has also been an active member of the Canadian Association of Nurses in AIDS Care (CANAC) since its establishment.